Feeds:

 One who has a plan.
 A good, perfect, forever plan.
 And he is determined to see it through.

-My hope is entirely in Christ, not in me, no way.
+My hope is entirely in Christ, not in me, no way, thank God.
 I am weak, but his word says that when I am weak, he is strong.

 His strength shows up in my weakness.
 When I am broken, when I am scared, when I am sick or faithless or shaken, he is steadfast, faithful, and strong.